How much does brick repair cost?

 The best finish for concrete floors depends on your personal taste.
 An acid stain is a bold, varied look with lots of texture and the potential for earthy tones and a natural stone appearance.
 A water-based stain might not last as long as an acid stain, but it gives you the choice of many different colors.
 Epoxy is great for high-traffic areas, kitchens, bathrooms, basements and garages.
 It provides a glossy, damage-resistant, non-slip coating on your concrete floors.
 To find out which finish is the best for your concrete floors, contact a concrete contractor near you.

-What does a stone mason do?
+What does a brick mason do?